 The national Vietnamese currency is the dong, which means copper.
 It comes from the initial currency, which was made of copper.
 The abbreviation of the Vietnamese dong is VND.
 All banknotes depict Ho Chi Minh, one of the most important figures in the history of Vietnam.
 The best way to exchange dollars is in Vietnam.
 The euro is also not a problem, but exchange rates are better for the dollar.
 We can change money in the bank, goldsmiths and tourist areas and currency conversion offices.
 In conversion, USD 1 is equal to VND 23,122.19, see currency converter.

-New York City is in the UTC-4 time zone and Vietnam UTC + 7, so the difference is 11 hours.
-If we are a 12:00 pm, it is 11 hours more in Vietnam, ie 11:00 am.
+New York City is in the UTC -4 time zone and Vietnam UTC + 7, so the difference is 11 hours.
+If we are at 12:00 pm in New York, it is 11 hours more in Vietnam, ie 11:00 am.
+London is in the UTC +0 time zone different from Vietnam, if it is 7 am in London, then it is 2 pm in Vietnam.

 Prices in Vietnam